Som-Energia/plantmonitor/README.md

 2. Update the config.py with your values, such as the Inverter's IP address, port, inverter model (which corresponds to the modbus register file) and the register addresses Plant Monitor should scan from.
+Update the .env files with values of your setup (use .env.example as reference to create .env.devel and .env.production).

 3. Setup the database